timtadh/zhang-shasha/docs/examples.rst

 Specifying Custom Tree Formats
 ------------------------------

 Specifying custom tree formats and distance metrics is easy.
-The `zss.distance` function takes 3 extra parameters besides the two tree to compare:
+The :py:func:`zss.distance` function takes 3 extra parameters besides the two tree to compare:

 1. ``get_children`` - a function to retrieve a list of children from a node.
 2. ``get_label`` - a function to retrieve the label object from a node.